SFStefenon/MCOMFS/README.md

 This repository presents a Multi-Criteria Optimization strategy for Model and Filter Selection (MCOMFS) applied to improve the management of hydroelectric power plants.
 The strategy considers the Optuna based on a tree-structured Parzen estimator to select the predictor and the filter for the time series.
 The algorithm for the proposed MCOMFS is available [here](https://github.com/SFStefenon/Hydroelectric-plants/blob/main/Proposed_model.ipynb).

-After loading the libraries and the dataset, the proposed analysis is divided according to:
+The proposed MCOMFS is organized as follows:

+> **Loading:** Load the libraries, load the dataset, and preprocessing.

 > **Standard model**: Run the TFT model considering its default setup and original dataset.